-Students must maintain acceptable academic progress to be eligible for Title IV financial aid programs, as set forth by federal regulations.
-Students who fail to maintain acceptable academic progress will lose financial aid eligibility.
+Students must maintain acceptable academic progress to be eligible for Title IV financial

 Students on academic probation may receive financial aid for one academic year.
 At the conclusion of that academic year, the student must have achieved compliance with expected academic standards or will lose financial aid eligibility.